alexsardan/DCSS/README.md

 Distributed Cloud Storage Service

-This is an university project for the Distributed Services Design Course,
+This is an university project for the Distributed Services Design Course.